svenlissel/lx200_proxy/README.md

 - Duration-based guiding commands (:Mgn1000# for 1000ms north)
 - Hardware ST4 output on 5V tolerant GPIO pins
 - Open-drain outputs
-- Warning, no optocoupler is used in the simple version, be sure that the levels on mount side is max.
+- Warning: no optocoupler is used in the simple version, be sure that the levels on mount side are max.
 5V!

 ### FS2 Adapter
 - Command translation between LX200 and FS2 protocols